marcusradell/monadium_v1/readme.md

 ### Domain

 Contains all of the business logic which uses the `io` modules.
+The structure of the domains will be based on event sourcing, which uses an append-only table with reducer functions to replay the actual state as needed.

-`health` will be extracted into the future crate as a shared app for every service that needs `live` and `ready` checks.
+- `health` will be extracted into the future crate as a shared app for every service that needs `live` and `ready` checks.

-`identities` takes care of signing up and signing in.
+- `identities` takes care of signing up and signing in.

+## Planning

+Check the project board here on GitHub.
+It strives to be a user story map with columns for each feature and milestones for each release across features.

+## Developing

+We use trunk-based development, so there are no PRs in most cases.
+Don't feel afraid to break the rules though until you feel comfortable.

+- Copy/paste `.env.example` as `.env`.
+Populate the values as you want.

+- `cargo run` will run the app locally.

+## Testing

+- TODO.
+Some code for testing might exist, but will be changed.

+## Deploying

+This repo takes care of the Continuous Integration pipeline, and then pushes a commit to the `monadium-infra` repo which then deploys to production.
+There's no staging environment, and any such environment should be thrown away after it has been used to ensure that setting up new environments is simple and automated.